chistefano/Final_DATA1030/README.md

 # Final_DATA1030
  Using quarterly financial information as well as Previous stock price to predict the Closing Price of an S&amp;P500 Stock.

- The software, and its respective version, that I used to code for this project are:
+ The software, and their respective versions, that I used to code for this project are:
 -python: 3.11.4
 -numpy: 1.24.3
 -matplotlib: 3.7.1